 We’ve been getting our flu shots every year for some time now; but of course, there will probably be a few strains that will fly around under the radar.
 Then people will bring them to work or other public places and spread them around for all of us to enjoy.
 Coughs and sneezes spread diseases ya know.
 Are you suffering from a cold?
 Do you hab a stubby doze?
 Or maybe you feel achy all over and are trying to cough your head off?
-Well, if you must come to work, please don’t sneeze on my phone or anything.
+Then please do the rest of us a favor: stay home and get well.
 While the flu is attacking, please fight back so the rest of us don’t get sick.

 In other words, IF YOU ARE SICK, STAY HOME AND TAKE CARE OF YOURSELF!!

-All the while I was at work I warned all my friends who were looking for their normal hug or handshake that I’ve had the flu.
-All but one ran for their lives.
-After looking up how contagious this crap really is, I felt it was my duty to let them know.
+I’m enjoying retirement these days, but while at work I would always warn all my friends who were looking for their normal hug or handshake that I’ve had the flu.
+After looking up how contagious the flu crap really is, I felt it was my duty to let them know.
 I really don’t want to make anyone sick.
 Not even people I don’t like.

-So, I resurrected the next part of this here Happy Friday so I could pass gas.
+Maybe some of you have seen this before, but I’m resurrecting this here Happy Friday installment so I could pass gas.
 NO!!
 That’s not it!!
 I wanted to pass along some tactics that have really helped our family fight the “cold wars” over the years.
 We’ve learned from grandmothers, friends, and yes, even those “weird alternative medicine magazines.”
 One of my favorite weapons against flu bugs is garlic.
 Lots of it.
 Sure… people say, “ya, kill the cold and those around you!”
 Well, I’m married, and my wife has promised not to divorce me over garlic breath.
 This is a very good thing, because we both eat lots of garlic even when we don’t have a cold.
 One thing many people aren’t aware of, though, is that if garlic is boiled, it loses a lot of its cold killing power.
 Also, fresh garlic works best.
-“Ok,” you may ask… or not… “how can I use garlic and not boil it??
+“OK,” you may ask… or not… “how can I use garlic and not boil it??
 Anyhow?
 You expect me to eat it raw or something you crazy person you??”

-Yes.
-Eat garlic raw.
-Cut a fresh clove in half and swallow both halves.
-It actually knocks the snot out of a cold.
-Too weird??
-Ok, then cook it gently without boiling.
+Well yes you can…but it’s a bit harsh, don’t you think??
+Instead, cook it gently without boiling.
 In fact, one of the best cold killing methods we’ve ever found is:

-A) Mince 3 or 4 cloves of fresh garlic,
+A) Mince 3 or 4 cloves of fresh garlic (maybe two… depends on the size of the cloves).

-L) Reduce heat and add one teaspoon of ground sage, and also one teaspoon of thyme leaves
+5) Prepare one can (or about 20 oz.) of your favorite soup according to the directions, and stir in one teaspoon of ground sage, and also one teaspoon of thyme leaves

 9) Simmer while stirring for a couple minutes, and finally